CyberKatze/CyberKatze/README.md

 - Persian (Native)
 - English (C1)
 - German (A2)
-### 🔭 I’m currently working on
+### 🔭What I’m currently working on
 1. Building my highly customized operating system
    - [x] Using [Arch Linux](https://archlinux.org/) as a distro
    - [x] Using Wayland for display server [learn more here](https://linuxiac.com/xorg-x11-wayland-linux-display-servers-and-protocols-explained/)
    - [x] Using [sway](https://swaywm.org/) for window manager
    - [ ] Automating the whole process of installation and configuration
-   - [ ] Adding capability to sync my current OS with arch ISO file in order to pre-install all the necessary packages
+   - [ ] Adding the capability to sync my current OS with arch ISO file in order to pre-install all the necessary packages
-2. Create my ultimate Personal Knowledge Management System (PKMS)
+2. Creating my ultimate Personal Knowledge Management System (PKMS)
    - You can learn more about this one [here](https://github.com/CyberKatze/obsidian-cyberkatze)
 3. Building my personal website and blog
    - [ ] Designing the website
-   - [ ] using [Svelte](https://svelte.dev/) to create it
+   - [ ] Using [Svelte](https://svelte.dev/) to create it
    - [ ] Using markdown language for making blogs
    - [ ] Making an effective CI/CD pipeline
 ---